By Chris Thompson

 Salesforce is one of the most popular CRM and marketing automation systems in the world and, appropriately, has a wealth of skilled professionals competing for the best job roles and contracts.
 First and foremost, certification will help you rise to the top of the pile; it sets you apart from the other candidates, which is crucial in this competitive market, especially considering that many of your fellow professionals already hold at least one certification.

-According to the 2018 Mason Frank Salesforce Salary Survey, 73% of Salesforce professionals hold at least one certification, with 20% of certified respondents indicating they hold a Force Developer Certification.
-Likewise, 19% held a Platform Developer I certification — Salesforce Developer Certifications account for the fourth-, sixth-, and tenth-most popular Salesforce certifications overall.
+According to the latest Mason Frank Careers and Hiring Guide, 78% of Salesforce professionals hold at least one certification, with 32% of respondents holding a Platform Developer I certification — Salesforce Developer Certifications account for a number of other popular certifications available as well

 With so many Salesforce professionals holding a developer-focused certification, you don’t stand much of a chance without at least matching their qualifications.
-What’s more, 29% of respondents to our salary survey stated that their salary increased following certification — if the aim of a career is to earn as much money as you can, certification is a sound investment when it comes to remuneration.
+What’s more, 67% of respondents stated that their salary increased following certification — if the aim of a career is to earn as much money as you can, certification is a sound investment when it comes to remuneration.

 A company as forward-thinking as Salesforce is always looking to improve the way users are educated, and subsequently there was an overhaul to the Salesforce certification structure in 2015.
 Following the reforms, certification paths became much more refined and specialized, which is great news for those with a clear view in mind of which role or industry they wish to work in.